The Rathmines Catalina Memorial Park Association Incorporated

 The Trust became an “Incorporated Association” in January, 2014, now known as “Rathmines Catalina Memorial Park Association Incorporated”.

-A seven member committee, all of whom are from the surrounding area, have been elected to oversee the future of the Association.
+A nine member committee, all of whom are from the surrounding area, have been elected to oversee the future of the Association.

 - Mr Bill Anderson – President/Public Officer